Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

-The precise (longer) statement is Theorem~\ref{thm:strebel_cubical_small_can}, which explains exactly what the ``$9$ types'' of disc diagram are; a \emph{padded ladder} is a disc diagram of the type in Figure~\ref{fig:better_ladder}.
+The precise statement is Theorem~\ref{thm:strebel_cubical_small_can}, which explains what the ``$9$ types'' of disc diagram are (the nondegenerate ones are shown in Figure~\ref{fig:classification}); a \emph{padded ladder} is a disc diagram of the type in Figure~\ref{fig:better_ladder}; see Definition~\ref{defn:ladder}.

 The $\alpha$ required in our proof is $\frac{1}{144}$.
 Conceptually, our theorem says that any geodesic triangle bounds a disc diagram which is square-homotopic (fixing corners) to a disc diagram which is a ``thickened tripod''.

-Theorem~\ref{thmi:classification_of_triangles} can be used to recover existing results of a similar character by imposing various conditions on $X$ or $\mathcal I$.
+Theorem~\ref{thmi:classification_of_triangles} reduces to existing results in when $X$ or $\mathcal I$ are restricted.

-\begin{itemize} \item If $\mathcal I=\emptyset$, then Theorem~\ref{thmi:classification_of_triangles} says that any three vertices in a CAT(0) cube complex determine a geodesic tripod, which is a consequence of the fact that CAT(0) cube complexes are exactly the simply-connected cube complexes whose $1$--skeleta are median graphs~\cite{Chepoi:median}.
+\begin{itemize} \item If $\mathcal I=\emptyset$, then Theorem~\ref{thmi:classification_of_triangles} says that any three vertices in a CAT(0) cube complex determine a geodesic tripod, which is a consequence of the fact that CAT(0) cube complexes are simply connected cube complexes whose $1$--skeleta are median graphs~\cite{Chepoi:median}.

-\item If $X$ is a wedge of circles and each $Y_i$ is an immersed circle, then $\langle X\mid\{Y_i\}\rangle$ is a classical $C'(\frac{1}{144})$ presentation, and the original Strebel classification for classical $C'(\frac16)$ groups applies, and follows from Theorem~\ref{thmi:classification_of_triangles}.
+\item If $X$ is a wedge of circles and each $Y_i$ is an immersed circle, then $\langle X\mid\{Y_i\}_{i\in\mathcal I}\rangle$ is a classical $C'(\frac{1}{144})$ presentation, and the original Strebel classification for classical $C'(\frac16)$ groups applies, and follows from Theorem~\ref{thmi:classification_of_triangles}.